Financial-Times/generic-rw-s3/README.md

 There are optional arguments as well:
 ```
 export|set BUCKET_PREFIX="bucketPrefix" # adds a prefix folder to all items uploaded
-export|set Workers=10 # Number of concurrent downloads when downloading all items.
+export|set WORKERS=10 # Number of concurrent downloads when downloading all items.
 Default is 10
+export|set SRC_CONCURRENT_PROCESSING=true # Whether the consumer uses concurrent processing for the messages
 ```

 ## Endpoints